FatihYcan/Lesson-Reminder-Clear/README.md

 # Lesson Reminder Clear

-It is a simple web application that helps you keep track of your lessons.
-It is developed using React and allows users to view their courses and clear the list.

-## Project Summary

-This project provides an application where users can view their daily lessons and clear the list.
+It offers an app where users can view their daily lessons and clear the list.
 The application is built with React.js and a modern design has been implemented for the user interface.

 ## Features